oreoshake/oreoshake.github.io/_posts/2022-02-08-boundaries.md

 Not only do I want to define my own hours but I want the ability to do it on the fly.
 I already stated I want to work in my time zone, but only sometimes.
 Sometimes I get up early and want to hit the ground running.
 I could start anywhere from 5 - 9 am.
 I'm not skipping meetings and I'm not forcing people to work around a mysterious schedule.
 But if nothing is on my calendar, I can do what I need to do to be productive as an employee and human.

+I remember working with an American doing a [biphasic sleep schedule](https://en.wikipedia.org/wiki/Biphasic_and_polyphasic_sleep) and people in Europe in the same week.
+We got stuff done.

 ## No contact outside of work hours

 If we have a pager system, cool.
 But I will not be around on nights and weekends and I'd expect others to do the same (based on their time zone) - especially leadership.
 This can be an issue with some startups, but others see the sustainability benefits of not working long hours and weekends.